How to Install Ubuntu: Run Linux on Your Laptop or PC

 Overall, persistent live USBs can run on any PC, but the option restricts functionality to a cached user, not a personal one filled with your unique profile data.
-A persistent install is designed to get you going in the most simplistic way, using applications, browsing the web, saving files, checking email, personalizing the system, etc. It is not a full-fledged install, although you can save on it (as the “cached” user).
+A persistent install is designed to get you going in the most simplistic way, using applications, browsing the web, saving files, checking email, personalizing the system, etc. It is not a full-fledged install, although you can save on it (as the “cached” user.)

-The easiest way to install Ubuntu 20.04 on your laptop or PC is to replace Windows 10 using a bootable USB install stick.
+The simplest way to install Ubuntu 20.04 on your laptop or PC is to replace Windows 10 using a bootable USB install stick.
 Once again, UNetbootin and Rufus work great in Windows to create the installation media.

-Before you go “all-in” on this OS switch, you must check the requirements to ensure your PC or laptop is capable of installing and using the new OS; it probably is.
+Before you go “all-in” on this OS switch, you must check the requirements to ensure your PC or laptop is capable of installing and using the new OS—it probably is.
 Ubuntu is fairly generous when it comes to installation requirements, although the newer releases raise the bar a little, such as Ubuntu 20.04 LTS.

-Focal Fossa (Ubuntu 20.04 LTS) requires the following:
+Focal Fossa (Ubuntu 20.04 LTS) Minimum Requirements